askorama/orama/packages/stemmers/README.md

 Orama can analyze the input and perform a `stemming` operation, which allows the engine to perform more optimized queries, as well as save indexing space.

-Right now, Orama supports 28 languages and stemmers out of the box:
+Right now, Orama supports 29 languages and stemmers out of the box:

 - Arabic
 - Armenian
 - Bulgarian
+- Chinese (Mandarin - stemmer not supported)
 - Danish
 - Dutch
 - English